WARNING: The video below shows body camera recordings of police shooting a suspect during a recent incident. Some viewers may find it disturbing.

 After investigators recovered Veleta’s handgun, they found that the trigger had been pulled and a round in the chamber didn’t fire, police said.

 Officers arrested the three men who remained inside the car: 20-year-old Cesar Wojcik Ramirez, 22-year-old Zachariah Villalva and 23-year-old Angelo D’Shaun.

 Inside the car, police found two more firearms.
-Those guns, along with the gun carried by Valeta, were what authorities call “ghost guns” because they’re assembled from parts and unserialized, making them impossible to trace, police said.
+Those guns, along with the gun carried by Veleta, were what authorities call “ghost guns” because they’re assembled from parts and unserialized, making them impossible to trace, police said.

 Police say the three men are suspected of being involved in a shooting earlier that day at Belmont Park.